nrc/libhoare/readme.md

 ## TODO

-* cargo support (maybe it works?
-I didn't have much success finding out)
+* cargo support (building works, would be nice to have tests support)
+* add tests to RustCI
 * tests for debug_ versions of macros - what is the best way to test this?
 * better use of macro stuff?
 (I'm a total beginner at syntax extensions, this all could probably be implemented better).